Aarti Sunder

 Sara Culmann

-Sara Culmann is a visual artist, who finished her studies at the Rijksakademie van beeldende kunsten in Amsterdam.
-Her research interests include game studies, the semantics of digital tools and media, and historical contexts and intersections.
-She reflects on the existential impact of the cult of progress, scientific knowledge and information bias in her work.
+Sara Culmann is a visual artist, who finished her studies at Rijksakademie van beeldende kunsten in Amsterdam.
+Her research interests include game studies, semantics of digital tools and media, including historical contexts and intersections.
+In her work she reflects on the existential impact of the cult of progress, scientific knowledge and information bias.
 She uses speculative narratives and works closely with cultural clichés and imprints as well as found content.
-Culmann is also a teacher of animation software at the Prague Media School, an educational institution that supports independent journalism in Eastern Europe.
+Sara is also a teacher of animation software at the Prague Media School, an educational institution that supports independent journalism in Eastern Europe.

 Residency Project